serviejs/servie/README.md

 #### Events

 * `abort` Emitted when the request is aborted and MUST be handled by transport
-* `error` Emitted when an out-of-band error occurs (e.g. abort or timeout) and MUST be handled by the transport
+* `error` Emitted when an out-of-band error occurs (e.g. abort) and MUST be handled by the transport
+* `response` Emitted when the response object is being handled

 ### `Response`